ascdata/ascdata.github.io/_posts/2024-01-24-de-zoomcamp-week1-recap.md

   ![Architecture](https://raw.githubusercontent.com/ascdata/ascdata.github.io/master/_posts/media/course-architecture.jpg)

 ## Initial setup with GCP and Docker
 After setting up a GCP instance with Debian as the operating system, I initially installed the Python distribution Anaconda, which incidentally includes Jupyter Notebook.
-In the next step, I installed Docker and Docker-Compose, and concurrently deployed the Postgres database system and pgadmin in two containers.
+In the next step, I installed Docker and Docker-Compose, and concurrently deployed the Postgres database system and pgadmin in two containers (with docker-compose).
 It is important to note at this point that both containers are in the same Docker network.

 ```
 docker network create pg-network